polterguy/polterguy.github.io/magic.lambda.mail/index.md

 [![Build status](https://travis-ci.com/polterguy/magic.lambda.mail.svg?master)](https://travis-ci.com/polterguy/magic.lambda.mail)

  SMTP and POP3 helpers for Magic.
-Contains the following POP3 and SMTP slots helpers for Magi.
+More specifically, this project contains the following POP3 and SMTP slots helpers for Magic.

-1. **[mail.pop3.fetch]** - Fetches emails form some specific POP3 server
+1. **[mail.pop3.fetch]** - Fetches emails from some POP3 server
-2. **[mail.smtp.send]** - Sends email over SMTP server
+2. **[mail.smtp.send]** - Sends email(s) over an SMTP server

 Both of the above slots have async (wait.) overrides for executing asynchronously.